apwbs/MARTSIA-Ethereum/README.md

 ### Guide

-In order to run the system, the following libraries must be installed: python3.6, charm https://github.com/JHUISI/charm, rsa, web3 (python-version), python-decouple, truffle, sqlite3.
+In order to run the system, the following libraries must be installed: python3.6, charm https://github.com/JHUISI/charm, rsa, web3 (python-version), python-decouple, truffle, sqlite3, ipfs.

 The first thing to do is to deploy the smart contract on the blockchain.
 To do that, create a Metamask wallet and fund an account with some Eth in the Goerli testnet with a Goerli faucet.